jblakeman/apt-select/README.md

 Features
 -----------

-- Concurrently tests latency to mirrors in [mirrors.txt](http://mirrors.ubuntu.com/mirrors.txt).
+- Tests latency to mirrors in [mirrors.txt](http://mirrors.ubuntu.com/mirrors.txt).
-    - Latency is measured by the establishment time of a TCP socket connection on port 80.
-    - 3 requests are sent to each mirror, minumum time being used for rank.
+    - 3 requests are sent to each mirror, minumum round trip time being used for rank.

 - Prints latency, status, and bandwidth capacity of the fastest mirrors in a ranked list.
     - Minimum round trip times determine rank.